Darr: Casting

-Sridevi, who had previously collaborated with Chopra in Chandni (1989) and Lamhe (1991), was approached for the role of Kiran.
+Sridevi, who had previously collaborated with Chopra in Chandni (1989) and Lamhe (1991), was first offered the role of Kiran.
 The role was planned much like her previous roles in Chandni and Lamhe.
 However, she wanted Kiran to be the obsessed lover instead of the victim; Chopra refused this change of plot, causing Sridevi to opt out.
-Madhuri Dixit was offered the role next, but she refused.
-Aishwarya Rai was screen tested for the role, but did not make the cut.
-Divya Bharti was then signed.
+Madhuri Dixit was offered the role next, but she refused due to scheduling conflicts.
+Aishwarya Rai was screen tested for the role, but ultimately could do not the film as she was competing for the Miss World Pageant at the time.
+Divya Bharti was then signed, however, she was replaced with Juhi Chawla at Aamir Khan's request.